 Ad serving was disabled to your page or site

-If you'd like to re-enable ad serving to your pages or ensure that ad serving is not disrupted, you must make changes to comply with our program policies.
+If you'd like to re-enable ad serving to your page or site, or ensure that ad serving is not disrupted, you must make changes to comply with our program policies.
 Below are some of our most frequently asked questions about disabled ad serving.

 - Why was ad serving disabled?